feifanzhou/nepTune-Music/README.md

 # Initial setup
 Our app is currently routed through a ```beta``` subdomain, and will be deployed as such for the near future.
 Therefore, we have to map a ```beta``` subdomain on any main domain to ```localhost``` to test on our system.
 This can be done by editing ```/etc/hosts```, which requires special permissions.
 Sublime Text, Textmate, and BBEdit on the mac can do this; in Windows, you can run Notepad with administrator privileges to achieve the same thing.

-The hosts entries you'll have to  make (the should be on separate lines):
+The hosts entries you'll have to  make (they should be on separate lines):

 ```127.0.0.1 beta.neptune.com
 127.0.0.1 neptune.com